 The Homeland Security degree program will prepare you for the growing field of public and private sector disaster preparedness.
 The demand for employees with knowledge and experience in security and emergency management fields is high and only increasing.
 Consequently, the employment prospects for students who graduate with a degree in Homeland Security are very positive.

-Graduates of the Homeland Security degree program will be prepared to work in a variety of settings and capacities such as private businesses, emergency management, safety management intelligence analysis, private security, airports, law enforcement, FBI, Secret Service, the DEA, Air Marshals, customs investigators, special agents, military service and border patrol.
+Graduates of the Homeland Security degree program will be prepared to work in a variety of settings and capacities such as private businesses, emergency management, safety management intelligence analysis, private security, airports, law enforcement, Federal Bureau of Investigation, Secret Service, the Drug Enforcement Agency, Air Marshals, customs investigators, special agents, military service and border patrol.

 Homeland Security Contact Information

 School of Safety, Security & Emergency Management

 Dr. Ryan Baggett